 Causes of ambiguities: zero logical forms.
 Examples A through C are missing a subject.
 In the common case when these sentences describe a header field, that header field is usually the subject of the sentence.
-This information is available to SAGE when it extracts structural information from the RFC (§3).
-When a sentence that is part of a field description has zero logical forms, SAGE can re-parse that sentence by supplying the header.
-This approach does not work for D; this is an incomplete sentence, but CCG is unable to parse it even with the supplied header context.
-Ultimately, we had to re-write that sentence to successfully parse it.
+This information is available to SAGE when it extracts structural information

 Causes of ambiguities: more than one logical form.
 Multiple logical forms arise from more fundamental limitations in machine parsing.
-Consider Figure 3, which shows multiple logical forms arising for a single sentence.
+Consider Figure 2, which shows multiple logical forms arising for a single sentence.
 Each logical form consists of nested predicates (similar to a statement in a functional language), where each predicate has one or more arguments.
 A predicate represents a logical relationship (@AND), an assignment (@Is), a conditional (@IF), or an action (@ACTION) whose first argument is the name of a function, and subsequent arguments are function parameters.
-Finally, Figure 3 illustrates that a logical form can be naturally represented as a tree, where the internal nodes are predicates and leaves are (scalar) arguments to predicates.
+Finally, Figure 2 illustrates that a logical form can be naturally represented as a tree, where the internal nodes are predicates and leaves are (scalar) arguments to predicates.

 Inconsistent argument types.
 In some logical forms, their arguments are incorrectly typed, so they are obviously wrong.
-For example, LF1 in Figure 3, the second argument of the compute action must be the name of a function, not a numeric constant.
+For example, LF1 in Figure 2, the second argument of the compute action must be the name of a function, not a numeric constant.
 CCG's lexical rules don't support type systems, so cannot eliminate badly-typed logical forms.

 Order-sensitive predicate arguments.
 The parser generates multiple logical forms for the sentence E. Among these, in one logical form, code is assigned zero, but in the others, the code is tested for zero.
 Sentence E has the form "If A, (then) B", and CCG generates two different logical forms: @IF(A,B) and @IF(B,A).
 This is not a mistake humans would make, since the condition and action are clear from the sentence.
 However, CCG's flexibility and expressive power may cause over-generation of semantic interpretations in this circumstance.
-This unintended behavior is well-known [28, 83].
+This unintended behavior is well-known [27, 80].